Conservation of Biodiversity

 Stop Illegal Wildlife Trade

 In June 2018, the JAL Group signed the Buckingham Palace Declaration by the United Wildlife Transport Taskforce to reduce illegal wildlife trade promoted by the International Air Transport Association (IATA).
-Illegal wildlife trade is one of the crimes on a global scale, following drugs and human traffic, where the trade amounts to several trillion yen.
-JAL Group has helped to protect endangered or rare species.
-For example, Ishigaki Airport staff found and prevented coconut crabs, an endangered species, from being taken outside the island, and Amami Airport staff noticed that rare frogs and snakes were about to be taken outside the island.
+Illegal wildlife trade is a global crime on a scale comparable to drugs and human trafficking, with a trade value of several trillion yen.
+JAL Group has since then been contributing to protecting endangered or rare species.
+For example, staff at Ishigaki Airport found and prevented coconut crabs, an endangered species, from being taken off the island.
+Also, staff at Amami Airport noticed that rare frogs and snakes were about to be transported off the island and dealt with the issue.

-In December 2021, the JAL Group joined a symposium organized by WWF Japan and TRAFFIC on the theme of raising awareness of issues and promoting efforts to prevent illegal wildlife trade.
-JAL Group staff members spoke at this symposium and introduced the JAL Group's proactive efforts in cooperation with ministries and local communities, including participation in the "Liaison Conference on Countermeasures against Poaching and Smuggling of Rare Wild Fauna and Flora" in the Okinawa and Amami Islands regions, and training sessions on countermeasures against poaching and smuggling at airports.
+Furthermore, in December 2021, the JAL Group joined a symposium organized by WWF Japan and TRAFFIC on raising awareness and promoting efforts to prevent illegal wildlife trade.
+JAL Group staff spoke at this symposium and introduced the JAL Group's proactive efforts in cooperation with ministries and local communities, including participation in the "Liaison Conference on Countermeasures against Poaching and Smuggling of Rare Wild Fauna and Flora" in the Okinawa and Amami Islands regions, and training sessions on countermeasures against poaching and smuggling at airports.

 Official Sponsor of International Year of Plant Health 2020